 Secure Your Tree

 It’s great to try things that will keep your cat away from the tree, but it’s also good to have a backup plan in case they succeed at climbing it.
 Make sure you have a strong, steady support for your tree.
-Get a tree stand with a wide base that is less likely to topple over from the added weight and jostling of a cat.
+Get a tree stand with a wide, stable base that is less likely to topple over from the added weight and jostling of a cat.
+This is the stand I use and it's very sturdy!

 Depending on your home’s setup, you can also use a small piece of rope to tie the trunk of the tree to something solid.
 Or use fishing line or some other type of thin, but sturdy, wire and secure the tree to a wall stud using an eye bolt or other secure fastener.
 (Just make sure your cat doesn't chew or swallow the fishing line!)